 The bios you write for your social media accounts is limited for brand awareness, as there isn’t sufficient space to let your brand strategy shine through.

-So consider having an “About Us” page on your website that tells a delightful story about your brand.
-Because lots of your brand awareness efforts will in either lead to your website’s home page or your “About Us” page.
+So consider having an “About Us” page on your website that tells a delightful story about your brand because lots of your brand awareness efforts will lead to your website’s home page or your “About Us” page.

-This page provides an opportunity for you to explain why your brand is unique and why potential customers should feel confident about doing business with you.
+This page allows you to explain why your brand is unique and why potential customers should feel confident about doing business with you.

 5. Use Your Name, Logo, and URL to Strengthen Brand Identity

-These things are massive brand awareness opportunities, especially with content marketing and social media marketing.
+These are massive brand awareness opportunities, especially with content and social media marketing.

 They are part of the items that go into making your brand identity, but only if they embody the core of your business.
 Its values and not just how it looks or sounds.